torvalds/linux/Documentation/scheduler/sched-stats.rst

 Domain statistics
 -----------------
 One of these is produced per domain for each cpu described.
-(Note that if CONFIG_SMP is not defined, *no* domains are utilized and these lines will not appear in the output.)
+(Note that if CONFIG_SMP is yest defined, *yes* domains are utilized and these lines will yest appear in the output.)

 domain<N> <cpumask> 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36